traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 > I wanted something ephemeral that would pass like a falling star...The work had to just transpire, make people dream and talk, and that would be all.
 > -- Jean Tinguely

-^I was inspired by the exhibit

-^ this quote by Tinguely stood out to me.
+^ At the exhibit, this quote by Tinguely stood out to me.

 ^ Really liked idea of art as a temporary experience that connects an artist and viewer